Coronavirus brings no-contact food delivery to United States

 By Hilary Russ

-NEW YORK, March 10 (Reuters) - Leaving bags of food on doorsteps or texting your delivery driver a picture of where you want your meal dropped off - these are new methods for U.S. consumers to get their orders as the coronavirus spreads.
+NEW YORK (Reuters) - Leaving bags of food on doorsteps or texting your delivery driver a picture of where you want your meal dropped off - these are new methods for U.S. consumers to get their orders as the coronavirus spreads.

-The virus led McDonald's Corp, Starbucks Corp and other companies in China, where the outbreak originated, to broaden their use of contactless delivery last month as consumers were stuck at home, often in locked-off apartment complexes.
+The virus led McDonald's Corp <MCD.N>, Starbucks Corp <SBUX.O> and other companies in China, where the outbreak originated, to broaden their use of contactless delivery last month as consumers were stuck at home, often in locked-off apartment complexes.

 Now, that concept is growing in other parts of the globe along with the illness.